 - Has an assessment of workforce needs for technicians been conducted?
-Does the project work with employers to address their current and future needs for technicians? - Will the project's results be widely disseminated and will its products be distributed effectively and commercialized when appropriate? - Will the project evaluation inform others through the communication of results? - Are the results and products of the project likely to be useful at other institutions? - Are other educational institutions involved in project activities? - Does the project promote diversity in the technical workforce?
+Does the project work with employers to address their current and future needs for technicians? - Will the project's results be widely disseminated and will its products be distributed effectively and commercialized when appropriate? - Are the results and products of the project adaptable at other institutions? - Does the project promote the participation of the full spectrum of diverse talent that society has to offer in the technical workforce?